JS-GodMode/forkify-walkthrough/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**
+> This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+For more details, see the LICENSE file.

 **Usage Restrictions**: Forkify is available solely for viewing and learning purposes.
 No commercial use, resale, or teaching distribution is allowed.